St. Paul's Catacombs: Site

 The site is open to the public every day from 09:00 until 17:00.
 Visitors can access over 20 of the catacombs in the St Paul's cluster.
 The main complex, covering an area of more than 2000 m2, is so far the largest catacomb ever to be found on the island.
 It is large enough to have served as a communal burial ground in successive phases of Malta's history.
 The two halls at the bottom of the entrance stairs show two agape tables (circular tables hewn out of the living rock and used for ceremonial meals commemorating dead relatives).

 Although the complex contains almost all of the burial types found in the Maltese repertoire, the best represented are so-called baldacchino tombs.
 These free-standing, canopied burials dominate the main corridors of the complex; their four elegant arches and supporting pillars are exemplary.
 Other decorations within this catacomb include illustrations and written messages in red paint.

 Another catacomb is much smaller than the first.
 The surgical tools carved in relief on one of the three blocking stones in the inner chamber suggest that it was the burial place of a particular family or group of surgeons.

-The 24 catacombs show evidence of Christian, Muslim, Pagan, and Jewish burials side-by-side and no visible divisions.
+The 24 catacombs show evidence of Christian and Jewish burials side-by-side and no visible divisions.

 Excavation and conservation

 The excavation of the catacombs began in the late 1800s and, other than the construction of protective rooms, no further conservation was undertaken in the 20th century.

 With funds from the European Union's European Regional Development Fund (Operational Program I—Cohesion Policy 2007–2013), Heritage Malta is performing extensive archeological and environmental research.
-Various other studies will be conducted in the coming few years, culminating in the development of new visitor facilities as well as the opening to the public of most of the smaller catacombs.
+Various other studies are planned for the future, culminating in the development of new visitor facilities as well as the opening to the public of most of the smaller catacombs.